On the Convergence of Numerical Integration as a Finite Matrix Approximation to Multiplication Operator: Convergence

-The proof of statement 2 follows from 1 by the polarization identity.
+The proof of statement 2 follows from 1 by the polarization identity \eqref{eq:polarization}.
 For the proof of statement 3, we take an arbitrary $\phi$, and set $\psi=f(\operator{A})\,\phi$.
 Then

 as $n\rightarrow\infty$ because $f^2$ is Darboux--Stieltjes integrable when $f$ is \cite[Theorem~6.13]{Rudin:1976}. \end{proof} By this theorem, we can extend the convergence of \eqref{eq:bounded-convergence} to functions $f$ that are discontinuous but Darboux--Stieltjes integrable with respect to $\operator{E}(t)$.
+As noted in \cite[Theorem~4]{Sarmavuori+Sarkka:2019}, because we have strong convergence, we also have convergence for numerical integrals of products of functions \eqref{eq:product-convergence} when all the functions are Darboux--Stieltjes integrable.